abetoots/satoshibits-services/react-packages/react-json-schema-builder/README.md

 The SchemaBuilder supports different types of constraints for properties through plugins:

-- `numberPlugin`: Adds constraints like minimum, maximum, and multipleOf for number properties
+- `NumberConstraintPlugin`: Adds constraints like minimum, maximum, and multipleOf for number properties
-- `stringPlugin`: Adds constraints like minLength, maxLength, pattern for string properties
+- `StringConstraintPlugin`: Adds constraints like minLength, maxLength, pattern for string properties
-- `arrayPlugin`: Adds constraints like minItems, maxItems, uniqueItems for array properties
+- `ArrayConstraintPlugin`: Adds constraints like minItems, maxItems, uniqueItems for array properties
-- `objectPlugin`: Adds constraints like minProperties, maxProperties for object properties
+- `ObjectConstraintPlugin`: Adds constraints like minProperties, maxProperties for object properties
+- `EnumConstraintPlugin`: Adds enum constraints

 ## Advanced Usage